 Temple’s CAP is a full-time program for students aiming to advance to an undergraduate program.
 You can enroll for a Fall or Spring start date, and you can take classes over the summer, too.
 Your class schedule includes a combination of English language and university credit classes.
 In fact, you can earn up to 18 credits toward your degree!

-Getting into the program is a straight forward process, which you can discuss with Temple’s admissions team during their next monthly live social media event (don’t forget to sign up via the form above!).
+Getting into the program is a straight forward process that you can discuss with Temple’s admissions team during your private chat with them which you can request via the form below.

 You’ll apply to the institution normally, and then get placed into the CAP.
 Since the program gives you admission into Temple University, you don’t need to re-apply to the university or retake the TOEFL or IELTs test; you simply transition right in to bachelor student status, which you can even do in as little as 16 weeks!